Episodes (TV series): Broadcast

-The series premiered in Australia on Nine on July 3, 2012, with season two returning on September 4, 2012.
-The first two seasons were replayed by subscription television network BBC UKTV (as opposed to Nine which is a free-to-air network), premiering January 28, 2014.
-Unlike the first two seasons which premiered in Australia on Nine, season three premiered on pay TV.
-Although originally set to air on BBC UKTV, the series premiered on BBC First on September 12, 2014, and returned for season four on September 7, 2015.
-On November 14, 2016, it was reported that the fifth and final season would have its premiere on streaming provider Stan in 2017.
+The series premiered in Australia on Nine on 3 July 2012, with the second season returning on 4 September 2012.
+The first two seasons were replayed by subscription television network BBC UKTV (as opposed to Nine which is a free-to-air network), premiering 28 January 2014.
+Unlike the first two seasons which premiered in Australia on Nine, the third season premiered on pay TV.
+Although originally set to air on BBC UKTV, the series premiered on BBC First on 12 September 2014, and returned for season four on 7 September 2015.
+On 14 November 2016, it was reported that the fifth and final season would have its premiere on streaming provider Stan in 2017.
 This move is believed to be the result of BBC no longer being a co-producer of the series and that Stan has an output agreement with Showtime.

 Awards and nominations

 Home media

 The series was released gradually over time onto DVD Region 1 as follows:

 The entire series has also been made available on DVD Region 2.
+To date, only Season 1 has additionally been released to Blu-ray.